warerebel/openlr-translate-sections/README.md

 ```
 The translated output is not reproduced here for brevity, but an example can be viewed at the end of this document [here](https://github.com/warerebel/openlr-translate-sections#translation-output)

-Finally we can apply a harmonic average on the translated object to generate a distinct output value for the each link.
+Finally we can apply a harmonic average on the translated object to generate a distinct output value for each link.
 ```typescript
 const translatedWithValues = harmonicAverage(translatedObject);
 ```